 The mage can create a small familiar that is bound to the mage’s life force.
 Each familiar is infused with one of the magical schools and gives the mage increased power with that school.
 Though they can be crafted from many things a mage can only have one familiar at a time.

 The mage can create one casting object per day.
-Casting objects amplify spell when used by the mage.
-One handed items can increase a spell once per round.
-Two handed items can increase a spell twice per round.
+Casting objects can amplify a spell once per round gaining 1d4 to your attacker roll.
 Casting Objects can also create a falgus out of a shotgun.
 A casting object uses Intelligence + CPB as their attacker roll.

 The mage can create one mage’s mount daily and can only have control of one mount at a time.
 The mount is an extension of them and obeys their commands.
 For mounts stats, check the mounted combat section.